Think You Want To Be A Voice Artist?

 Contrary to popular belief, you need more than just a good voice to try and make a living in this business.
 But it can be done!

-I first stepped in a V/O booth more than 30 years ago, and I was hooked.
+I first stepped in a V/O studio more than 30 years ago, and I was hooked.
 Since then I've performed on countless numbers of animated cartoons, audio-books, commercials, corporate/industrial videos, live theater, radio, television and even the occasional movie.
 I've worked and studied with a wide variety of artists and professionals over those years, but there's always more to learn.

 Below, you'll find a series of links and articles I've found to help the aspiring V/O Artist.
 I'll add to this list as I find quality content.